WonderificEntertainment/CCtoHou/README.md

 1. Clone or download this repo.

-2. Install the HDA `/otls/sop_charactercreator.ccautosetup.0.0.1.hdalc` by following the official docs on how to [install and manage Houdini digital assets](https://www.sidefx.com/docs/houdini/assets/install.html).
+2. Install the HDA `/otls/cctools.0.0.1.hdalc` by following the official docs on how to [install and manage Houdini digital assets](https://www.sidefx.com/docs/houdini/assets/install.html).

-3. Open `ccautosetup_demo.hiplc` to see a few different demos. _Note:_ demos are works-in-progress and may not work.
+3. Open `cc_demo.hiplc` to see a few different demos. _Note:_ demos are works-in-progress and may not work.

 ### Required Character Creator Export Settings